 While ALCL has been associated with certain types of textured breast implants, it is important to note that the total number of cases of this exceptionally rare breast disease are in their hundred worldwide, out of millions of implants used.
 Still, patients who are concerned about their risks should schedule a consultation with Dr. Barrett if they desire to remove their implants.
 Patients who experience this rare cancer can rest assured that it can typically be completely cured by removing both their implants and the surrounding scar pocket.
 Dr. Barrett performs En Bloc or Total Capsulectomy surgery for these patients to ensure that both the implant and any surrounding tissue that was in contact with the implant is removed as well.

 There are other concerns women might have regarding their implants that would lead them to consider surgical removal.
 Some women are worried that the implants could interfere with their mammogram readings or make the exam more uncomfortable.
 Infections can also occur at any time after implants are placed, which require treatment.

-Creating a Beautiful Breast After Implants
+Creating Beautiful Breasts After Implant Removal

-When you choose an experienced plastic surgeon for your breast implant removal, you can rest assured you will enjoy a positive cosmetic results Dr. Barrett will assess your situation and listen to your goals to ensure your outcome meets your needs and expectations.
+When you choose an experienced, board-certified plastic surgeon for your breast implant removal, you can rest assured you will also enjoy a positive cosmetic result.
+Dr. Barrett will assess your situation and listen to your goals to ensure your outcome meets your needs and expectations.
 He may advise you to have a breast lift in conjunction with implant removal to maintain a perky, youthful shape and position to the breasts.
 Another option is to use fat transfer to add a subtle amount of natural fullness to the breasts after the implants are removed.
 If you want to replace your implants, Dr. Barrett has the tools and expertise to help you select new implants that will fit your ideal body shape and mesh beautifully with the rest of your body proportions.

 Breast Implant Removal Overview